Page Reviewed / Updated - Apr. 2015

 Although homeowners do not make monthly payments to FirstREX, there are required to have good credit.
-They also must continue to make any mortgage payments should they have an outstanding home loan.
+Their credit is evaluated to ensure they are in a position to continue to make any mortgage payments should they have an outstanding home loan.

 Homeowners must be over the age of 18 to qualify for a REX Agreement.
 There is no maximum age.
 Disability or health status is not considered a factor but because the home must be owner-occupied and there are early termination fees, persons whose health may require them to move from the home are not good candidates for this source of funds.
 Marital , family or veteran discharge status are not a factors in eligibility.

-The home must have a minimum appraised value of $250,000 and be in California or Washington.
+The home must have a minimum appraised value of $250,000.
 Commercial properties, condominiums (as part of large complexes) and co-ops are not eligible properties.

 REX Agreement benefits are paid out in a lump sum at the time of entering the agreement.
 There are no restrictions on how the proceeds can be used.
 Persons entering a REX Agreement receive between 4% - 10% of their home’s value in cash.
 This amount varies with the percent of the home’s future appreciation they are willing to share.